mjmaenner/disabilitymeasures/ccbs/index.md

 **Target Population:** Mothers with school aged children with disabilities, aged 5 to 18 years old

 **Measurement properties and previous use:** Psychometric evaluation of the tool was conducted using a sample of Victorian mothers with school aged children with disabilities (N=152).
 The Cronbach alpha was found to be 0.89, indicating excellent internal consistency.
-Additionally, after running tests of normality, the scale was found to be normally distributed with a mean score of 34.4 and standard deviation of 9.3 (range: 11 to 54).[Bourke-Taylor, H. M., Howie, L., & Law, M., 2010]( http://www.ncbi.nlm.nih.gov/pubmed/20047597).
+Additionally, after running tests of normality, the scale was found to be normally distributed with a mean score of 34.4 and standard deviation of 9.3 (range: 11 to 54).
+[Bourke-Taylor, H. M., Howie, L., & Law, M., 2010]( http://www.ncbi.nlm.nih.gov/pubmed/20047597).

 **Languages:** English